bkuhn/talks/ELC-2014/compliance.markdown

 + To continue with enforcement, Linux developers must be involved.

-# Matthew Garrett, Linux's Freedom Fighter
+# Garrett, Linux's Freedom Fighter

-+ For years, Matthew had asked me to help him enforce the GPL on Linux.
++ For years, Matthew Garrett had asked me to help him enforce the GPL on Linux.

 + I'd told him that as it stood, it was easier to just work based on BusyBox.